Li Jun (Water Margin): Becoming an outlaw

-Contributions to Liangshan
+Campaigns

-Li Jun is appointed as one of the leaders of the Liangshan flotilla after all the 108 Stars of Destiny came together in what is called the General Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Li Jun is appointed as a commander of the Liangshan navy after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the campaign against Tian Hu, Li Jun proposes flooding the city of Taiyuan to trap the enemy.
-The move is instrumental in the defeat of Tian.

-In the battle on Lake Tai in the campaign against Fang La, Li Jun, leading a group of men in an underwater attack, sinks the enemy's battleships.
-At Lake Tai he meets some scofflaws, who become his sworn brothers.
-He also infiltrates Suzhou, contributing to the capture of the city.
-In the battle of Qingxi County (清溪縣; present-day Chun'an County, Zhejiang), he pretends to defect to Fang La's side and launches a successful interior sabotage.
+During the campaign against Tian Hu's rebel forces, Li Jun proposes flooding Taiyuan to trap the rebels.
+His idea turns out to be instrumental to the Liangshan victory over Tian Hu.
+In the final campaign against Fang La's rebel forces, Li Jun makes great contributions in battle by leading Liangshan marines to sink enemy ships during the battle of Lake Tai, and infiltrating Suzhou to sabotage its defences.
+At the last battle in Qingxi County (清溪縣; present-day Chun'an County, Zhejiang), he pretends to defect to Fang La's side and carries out a successful subterfuge mission that leads to Fang La's capture.

 Later life

-When the surviving Liangshan heroes return to the imperial capital Dongjing, Li Jun, averse to serving the government, decides to leave the group.
-He feigns illness and remains in Suzhou with the company of the Tong brothers.
+The final campaign against Fang La costs the lives of nearly two-thirds of the 108 Heroes; Li Jun is one of the few survivors.
+Unwilling to continue serving the corrupt Song government, Li Jun feigns illness while the survivors are en route to the Song capital to report their victory, and remains in Suzhou.
+The Tong brothers also stay behind to take care of him.

-It is said that Li Jun, the Tong brothers and the friends they made at Lake Tai traveled to the port city of Taicang, where they sailed into the open sea.
-They arrived in Siam, where Li Jun became king and his companions were made high officials.
+In legend, Li Jun, the Tong brothers, and the friends they made at Lake Tai later travel to Taicang, from which they set sail into the open sea.
+They eventually arrive and settle in Siam, where Li Jun becomes the king while his companions serve as his subjects.